garylirocks/quickrefs/azure-key-vault.markdown

   - key at  `https://kv-gary.vault.azure.net/keys/cert-gary/123456789`
   - secret at  `https://kv-gary.vault.azure.net/secrets/cert-gary/123456789`

+Operatons on the secret and key:

-If the private key is exportable, you could retrieve the cert with the private key from the addressable secret.
+- If the private key is exportable, you could retrieve the cert with the private key from the addressable secret.

-The addresssable key's operations are mapped from the *keyusage* field of the policy used to create the cert.
+- The addresssable key's operations are mapped from the *keyusage* field of the policy used to create the cert.
+- When the certificate expires, its addressable key and secret become inoperable.

 ```sh
 # download the public potion of the certificate